ajw998/hk-public-transport/README.md

 This monorepo ingests Hong Kong transport open data from the HKSAR Government Data Portal ([data.gov.hk](https://data.gov.hk/en/)), normalizes it into a canonical schema, and publishes versioned SQLite artefact for downstream consumption.

+## Design Notes
+We distinguish between a full, canonical artefact, and a purpose-built bundle for applications.

 ## Running the pipeline
 Prerequisites:
 - Python 3.12+